NewOrbit/targetprocess-rest-api/README.md

 // add a time entry to an entity const time = await addTime(456, 0.75, 4.25, new Date('2018-09-01'), "Integration testing");

+// get a custom value for a project const value = await getCustomValueForProject(123, "Some Custom Value");
 ```

 ### Errors